krip77/zmk-config_HS46/config/boards/shields/hillside46/DISPLAY_CONFIG.md

 #### Compatible String
 The display uses the **`"solomon,ssd1306fb"`** compatible string with additional display parameters.
 This configuration was found to work in the [HillSideView project](https://github.com/wannabecoffeenerd/HillSideView) where someone successfully got an I2C display working.

-**Note**: You mentioned being in contact with "dalewking" who managed to get the I2C display working.
-The restored configuration may have been influenced by or based on their work.
-If you have any messages, emails, or forum posts from dalewking with additional configuration details, those could provide further insights.
+**Note**: You mentioned being in contact with "dalewking" who managed to get the I2C display working. dalewking's repository (https://github.com/dalewking/zmk-config) doesn't currently contain display configuration, suggesting the config was shared through other means (Discord, forum posts, direct messages).
+The restored configuration in your repo is likely what dalewking shared.

 **Working Configuration (from hillside view project):**
 ```dts